antmicro/kenning/README.md

   * default: 4
 ```

-The script displays information which could be helpful while creating a json scenario, e.g. listing the specification of arguments which can be used.
+The script displays information which could be helpful while creating a JSON scenario, e.g. listing the specification of arguments which can be used.
-Required dependencies are also shown, along with the information whether they are available in the current python environment.
+Required dependencies are also shown, along with the information whether they are available in the current Python environment.
-In the given example TFLiteRuntime configuration accepts tflite models as input and will not be available because the `tflite_runtime` module is not installed.
+In the given example TFLiteRuntime configuration accepts TensorFlow Lite Flatbuffer models as input.
+It also tells that some of the dependencies are missing.

 ## Adding new implementations